 By the Brandfire Team | Last updated: April 2026

 What is loyalty program ROI?
-Loyalty program ROI is the net financial gain produced by a retention programme, including incremental revenue from repeat purchases, reduced acquisition spend, and improved customer lifetime value, divided by the total programme investment.
+Loyalty program ROI is the net financial gain produced by a retention program, including incremental revenue from repeat purchases, reduced acquisition spend, and improved customer lifetime value, divided by the total program investment.
 Unlike campaign ROI, it compounds over time as member behaviour shifts.

-This guide draws on Brandfire's experience designing and managing loyalty programmes for Irish and international brands across retail, FMCG, foodservice, and financial services since 2012.
+This guide draws on Brandfire's experience designing and managing loyalty programs for Irish and international brands across retail, FMCG, foodservice, and financial services since 2012.

-The challenge is that loyalty programme ROI does not behave like campaign ROI.
+The challenge is that loyalty program ROI does not behave like campaign ROI.
 A price promotion delivers a revenue spike you can measure in a week.
-A loyalty programme builds compounding behaviour over months, increasing purchase frequency, extending customer tenure, and raising average transaction value across a growing active member base.
+A loyalty program builds compounding behaviour over months, increasing purchase frequency, extending customer tenure, and raising average transaction value across a growing active member base.

 That slow-build dynamic makes the ROI case harder to articulate in a single slide.
 But when the numbers are right, they are compelling.
 Research from Bain & Company shows that increasing customer retention by just 5% can increase profits by 25% to 95%, depending on the sector.
 The investment case is strong; the presentation of it just needs to be structured carefully.